jpgoldberg/unclock-crypto-engineering/Homework/2022-12-02/exercises.md

 Getting the key and ciphertext from the hex representation to the GenericArrays that that library wanted was a struggle.
 But after that, I do get a result of 80706050403020100807060504030201

+## Ch3:6

+> Consider a new block cipher, DES2, that consists only of two rounds of the DES block cipher.
+DES2 has the same block and key size as DES.
+> For this question you should consider the DES $F$
+> function as a black box that takes two inputs, a 32-bit data segment and a 48-bit round key, and that produces a 32-bit output.
+> Suppose you have a large number of plaintext-ciphertext pairs for DES2 under a single, unknown key.
+Give an algorithm for recovering the 48-bit round key for round 1 and the 48-bit round key for round 2.
+> Your algorithm should require fewer operations than an exhaustive search for an entire 56-bit DES key.
+Can your algorithm be converted into a distinguishable attack against DES2?

+Just thinking aloud, we do a Meet in the Middle, but because the blocksize is smaller than the key size, we have to build two 2^32 entry tables.

+We pick a 48-bit round 1 key and generate a table with all possible 32 bit inputs.
+This will involve 2^32 single round encryptions.

+Hmm.
+No that isn't going to work.
+I have to come back and thing more about this.

+ (so 2^33 encryptions).

 ## 3.9

 > Using an existing cryptography library, encrypt the following plaintext (in hex)